galaxyproject/galaxy-hub/content/news/2024-04-12-Galaxy-EU-Report/index.md

 **Galaxy Annual Report 2023 published**

 2023 was another amazing year for the **Freiburg Galaxy Team**.
-Read about our activities and achievements on new tools, workflows, features, training and communities in our [Galaxy Annual Report](https://usegalaxy.eu/static/share/reports/2023).
+Read about our activities and achievements on new tools, workflows, features, training and communities in our [Galaxy Annual Report](https://usegalaxy.eu/static/share/reports/2023/Galaxy_AnnualReport_2023.pdf).

 ![AnnualReport](annualreport.png)

-We - the Freiburg Galaxy Team - want to thank all partners and contributors to make this project such a big success and our 85.000 users for using [Galaxy Europe](https://usegalaxy.eu).
+We - the Freiburg Galaxy Team - want to thank all partners and contributors for making this project a big success and our 85.000 users for using [Galaxy Europe](https://usegalaxy.eu).